-An active system incorrectly set up will perform worse than a passive system.
+But there is a paradox, an incorrectly set up active system will perform worse than a correctly set up passive system.
 Active systems require technical skill to set up correctly.
 People who make speakers systems rarely have electronic knowledge.
 Most electronic people have limited electro-acoustic knowledge.
 Most active applications are 2-way.
 An extra amplifier and speaker for sub-bass.
 Active systems are often used for high-powered professional applications.
 Active is rarely taken to its fullest extent as a 4-way across the frequency spectrum, because of cost, time and limited technical understanding to manage the complexities.

-Electronic crossovers can be purchased as a rack mount unit 2-way, 3-way for stereo but rarely as a stereo 4-way.
+Electronic crossovers can be purchased as 2-way and 3-way for stereo but rarely as a stereo 4-way.
 Crossover points can easily be changed.
 Slope (2nd order) 12dB/octave (Q 0.707) -3dB at crossover point (Butterworth) will give the best performance with least complications.
 Higher order slopes 4th order 24dB/octave with -6dB at the crossover points can be utilised to provide greater control over the speakers, but are more critical to calibrate.

-The compression driver and bullet tweeter must have a Capacitor in series with the amplifier.
-The turn on/off pulses and DC offset, from amplifiers could easily destroy driver and tweeter.
+Compression drivers with horns and compression bullet tweeter must have a Capacitor in series with the amplifier.
+The turn on/off pulses and DC offset, from amplifiers could easily destroy a compression driver and tweeter.
 47μF for the compression driver and 4.7μF for the bullet tweeter will provide an extra -6dB/octave roll off .
 This will insure no bass energy will get to the drivers.

 Professional Benchmark